Click image to enlarge

 |

-The railroad bridge connecting the area which once was Celilo Falls with Wishram Washington.
-Lewis and Clark's camp of October 22 and 23 was just on the downstream side of the bridge, in the foreground.
+The Oregon Trunk Bridge connects the area which once was Celilo Falls with Wishram Washington.
+Lewis and Clark's camp of October 22 and 23 was on the downstream side of the bridge, in the foreground in this image.

 View from Washington State Highway 14.